The Myth of Explaining and Defending

 It took many years, but I finally accepted that defending and explaining only leads to more and more conflict, since the other person feels controlled and goes into resistance.
 For a long time I didn't want to see that defending and explaining were forms of control.
 After all, I just wanted them to see my point of view.
 What's controlling about that?
 I convinced myself that if only they understood me, then they would change.

 Now I know that using defending and explaining as viable forms of control is a complete myth.
-Not only does it not work to convince anyone to see things my way, but it always exacerbates the conflict.
+Not only does it not work to convince anyone to see things my way, but it generally exacerbates the conflict.

 So what I do now when someone gets angry and judgmental is I stop the conversation.
 I lovingly disengage.
 I say something like, "We are not going to get anywhere this way.
 Let's talk later."
 Or I say, "I don't like being judged.
 Let's try to talk about this later."
 I say this with kindness, not anger or blame.
 I do all I can to keep my heart open so that when the other person is also open, we can have a good open learning conversation.